Vertigo: Causes, Symptoms and Treatment

 Risk Factors for Vertigo

 BPPV can occur at any age but is most common in people over the age of 50.
-It’s more common in women than in men (Mayo Clinic 2022).
+It’s more common in females than in males (Mayo Clinic 2022b).

 People with migraines have roughly a 1 in 10 chance of experiencing a bout of vertigo that will come and go and can last for a few seconds to a few days.
 The treatment for this does not differ from that of treating migraines (Robinson 2016).